 Decluttering is probably the most daunting part of the organising process.
-Many people, for various reasons, whether sentimental, aspirational, financial, environmental, find it difficult to let go.
+Many people, for various reasons, whether sentimental, aspirational, financial, or environmental, find it difficult to let go.

 But decluttering is an essential part of the organising process.
 If you keep accumulating, your home will eventually turn into a storage unit rather than a living space.
 You’ll be spending time and energy taking care of stuff that has outlived its purpose.
 And it’ll affect your stress level.

-Here are 6 essential decluttering tips to help you declutter and keep only what you need, use and love.
+Here are 6 essential decluttering tips to help you declutter and keep only what you need, use, and love.
 And fit into your closets…

 BEFORE YOU START THE PHYSICAL DECLUTTERING